cornishcoder1/the_paper_lounge/README.md

 - Contact Us - All users can submit a contact from which goes to the admin.
 This allows them to report issues, give feedback or suggest new features.
 Users receive feedback in the form of a pop-up message when a form is sent successfully.
 All fields are marked as mandatory and must be completed before the user can submit the form.

 - Browse Reviews by Genre - The dropdown button allows users to navigate to genre specific pages, and view reviews submitted under that genre only.
 If no reviews are listed on a particular genre page, this is communicated to the user in the main body of the page.
-Also, if a user tries to access a genre that does not exist (by typing an invalid slug into the URL, they will be informed in the main body of the resulting page).
+Also, if a user tries to access a genre that does not exist (by typing an invalid slug into the URL), they will be informed in the main body of the resulting page.

 - Add/Edit Review - This form allows users to write and submit their own reviews, apply genres and ratings, and upload an image to accompany the review.
 If an image is not uploaded, then the placeholder image will appear on that review when published.
 All fields are marked as mandatory and must be completed before the user can submit the form.